HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 - **Cons**
   - Does not support filtering or searching within the GitHub repository.
   - Will result in a large number of values for the deliverable column if not regularly maintained.
 And if we delete old deliverable values it will impact our ability to report on past deliverables.
   - List of deliverable column values will have to be maintained separately across projects -- inconsistencies between these lists may introduce bugs in custom reporting.
+Though we could address this by creating a linter and the discrepancy would be easy to notice the next time the report is run.

 ### Reserved phrase